omar1024/omar1024/README.md

 - I’m currently learning Backend and Node.
 - I'm okay with React and Vue
 - Willing to collaborate for Open Source Projects
-- Currently working on ExpL compiler, Nuxt website and React App
+- Currently working on ExpL compiler, Nuxt website